droneRL2020/Imitation_Learning_Quadcopter/README.md

 # Imitation_Learning_Quadcopter

-I have done this project with DCU_Lab team!!!
+I have done this project with DCU_Lab members!!!

-#DCU Lab
 ## Implementation

 ### [Hardware Spec]